dickiegog/PP2-2/README.md

 5. Choose the **main** branch and root folder.
 6. Save, and GitHub Pages will generate a live link.

+The live link can be found here - https://dickiegog.github.io/PP2-2/

 ---

 ## Credits